bertonfederico/AestheticExperienceNetwork/README.md

-# AestheticExperienceNetwork

 ![alt text](screenshot/0_first_page.png)

-## Description of the project
+# Description of the project
 The project aims to
 - develop a system for visualizing a dataset that is intended to represent eight networks that model an aesthetic experience of the viewers when observing artworks;
 - create impactful charts or infographics from data through D3.js (JavaScript library).